clockworklabs/SpacetimeDB/docs/docs/Server Module Languages/C#/ModuleReference.md

 - `ReducerKind.Init` - this reducer will be invoked when the module is first published.
 - `ReducerKind.Update` - this reducer will be invoked when the module is updated.
+- `ReducerKind.Connect` - this reducer will be invoked when a client connects to the database.
+- `ReducerKind.Disconnect` - this reducer will be invoked when a client disconnects from the database.

 Example: